THU-KEG/OpenSAE/README.md

     sae:latest \
 ```

 The Docker image is built on top of the `nvcr.io/nvidia/pytorch:24.02-py3` image.
 We inject a miniconda environment with the required dependencies into the image.

 ## Native SAE in OpenSAE

-We release OpenSAE, a large-scale pre-trained SAE for LLaMA-3.1-8B.
+We also release OpenSAE, a large-scale pre-trained SAE for LLaMA-3.1-8B.
+In particular, our released SAEs are pre-trained on the residual-stream of LLaMA-3.1-8B.
+They are pre-trained using 22B tokens, with context window size extended to 4096 tokens.
+The released OpenSAE projects the hidden states of the LLaMA-3.1-8B to a high-dimensional space with `262,144` features, which is 64x larger than the hidden size of the LLaMA-3.1-8B.

+**As far as we know, OpenSAE is the most large-scale pre-trained SAE model that is released to the public in terms of the context length, expansion ratio, and size of training corpora.**

 ## How to Use